Presented by BHE Renewables and JUSTIN Vineyards and Winery

 He then focused on movies that he wrote, directed, and produced and garnered four Oscar and two Golden Globe nominations for THE BIG CHILL (1984), ACCIDENTAL TOURIST (1989) and GRAND CANYON (1992.)
 He also wrote and directed BODY HEAT, WYATT EARP, SILVERADO and many more, some in partnership with his wife Meg Kasdan.

 More recently he wrote STAR WARS: THE FORCE AWAKENS and then collaborated with his son Jonathan to write the screenplay for SOLO: A STAR WARS STORY.
-He and Meg also directed and produced the short documentary LAST WEEK AT ED’S, screening in competition at this year’s SLO Film Fest.
+He and Meg also directed and produced the short documentary LAST WEEK AT ED’S, which was in competition at the 2020 SLO Film Festival.

 Who Was King Vidor?